WebOfTrustInfo/verifiable-news/brainstorming.md

 `https://www.journalistblog.com/facts/ebfeb1f712ebc6f1c276e12ec21`

 ### Creating, Editing and Revoking Factual Claims
 The plugins can include forms and API for users to create, edit, move/forward/redirect and delete/revoke factual claims.
-The plugins can ping lists of services and users whenever factual claims are created, updated or deleted.
+The plugins can ping lists of services and users whenever factual claims are created, updated or deleted (e.g. using [XML-RPC](https://codex.wordpress.org/XML-RPC_Extending))

 ### Factual Claims and Content Types
 The plugins can return content for requests for factual claims for content types including HTML and JSON-LD.